What Is Changing for the UK Driving Test in 2026

 If you failed in 2024 or 2025 and are returning to the test in 2026, two specific things to know.
 The marking sheet from your original fail still applies.
 The categories you failed on are the categories to drill, even if the labels on the June 2026 sheet read slightly differently.
 The driving test after failing guide covers the retake mechanics, including which old labels map to which new ones.

-The booking rule also affects retake planning.
-Previously, candidates who failed often held a "safety net" booking at another centre while the cooling period elapsed.
-From 28 May that pattern is blocked.
-The retake plan now is single-booking and use the cancellation finder daily to bring it forward if a closer slot opens.
+The booking rules also affect retake planning.
+You now book and change the retake yourself, you can change it at most twice, and from 9 June you can only move it to one of the three nearest centres.
+The retake plan now is to book once, then use the official cancellation page daily to bring it forward if a closer slot opens.
 The book driving test faster guide covers the cancellation-finding strategy under the new rules.

 Looking ahead: what is in the DVSA pipeline beyond 2026